JOSH + SUSAN FOWLER

 The bride & groom invited you to attend their wedding… not photograph it.

 They invited you to witness their exchange of vows… their first kiss as a married couple… their official debut as husband & wife.
 They couldn’t invite everyone, but they chose you to share that special day with them.
 That seat your sitting in?
 It cost money.
 The food you’re eating?
 Probably pretty pricey.
 They even paid for a professional photographer to capture all the moments so nothing would be missed.
-Oh, and that delicious cake… there’s a piece with your name on it!
+Those who are planning to get married in exotic locations like Iceland should consider hiring an Iceland elopement photographer to capture all the special moments.

 So why on earth are you spending the entire time taking pictures?